MBoretto/Docks/na62-farm/README.md

 set USE_PFRING to NUSE_PFRING

-In na62-farm-lib-networking exclude from build the *PFring.cpp*:
+In na62-farm-lib-networking exclude from build the *socket/PFring.cpp*:
 Right click on the file -> Resources configuration -> Exclude from Build

+Set Debug.
 ##Unset Thread affinity
+Consider repository na62-farm-lib.
-Open the file *AExecutable.cpp* and look for the function *AExecutable::SetThreadAffinity* change the line:
+Open the file *utilis/AExecutable.cpp* and look for the function *AExecutable::SetThreadAffinity* change the line:

 	#ifndef __APPLE__